zavierand/neural-network-scratch/README.md

 A neural network works very simply - the data is forward fed where activation functions process the data from the input layer all the way through to the output layer.
 This is also known as **forward propagation**.
 On error calculation, we propagate backwards and essentially just see how far off our computations were.
 This is more commonly known as **back propagation**.

 ## Activation Functions in Forward Propagation
-An activation fucntion is From the input layer to the first hidden layer, we process our data with the following activation function, ReLu - an acronym for ``Rectified Linear Unit''.
+An activation fucntion is From the input layer to the first hidden layer, we process our data with the following activation function, ReLu - an acronym for "Rectified Linear Unit".
 If given an input matrix, $A$, ReLu can be expressed as the following function:

 $$ \text{relu}(x) = \text{max}(0, x) $$

 where we simply return the max of 0 and $x$, the output from the the layer before.
 We can denote it as a piecewise function as well:

 $$\[
 \text(relu)(x) =
     \begin{cases}